Former Pro Bowl lineman, broadcaster Tunch Ilkin dies at 63 - NewsBreak

 “Today we lost a heck of a person but God gained an unbelievable angel,” current Steelers defensive end Cam Heyward posted on Instagram.
 “Your love, faith, candor, and strength will be remembered forever.
 I’m lucky enough to have talked and got to know you.
 May you be at peace brother.”

-Ilkin is survived by his wife, Karen, and children Tanner, Natalie and Clay from his marriage to his first wife Sharon, following a battle with breast cancer.
+Ilkin is survived by his wife, Karen, and children Tanner, Natalie and Clay from his marriage to his first wife Sharon, who died in 2012 following a battle with breast cancer.

 More AP NFL coverage: https://apnews.com/hub/NFL and https://twitter.com/AP_NFL